Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Results

+We further investigate the effectiveness of RePR by comparing its performance to the leading EWC variants.
 The results of both the EWC conditions are also included in Fig.~\ref{main-results}.
 These results clearly show that RePR outperforms both EWC and online-EWC under these conditions.
 We find that EWC retains past experiences better than online-EWC and due to this, online-EWC was more effective at learning the new task.